zazortik/azure-xplat-cli/README.md

 In general, following are the steps:

-* Get yourself authenticated with Windows Azure.
+* Get yourself authenticated with Microsoft Azure.
 For details, please check out [this article](http://www.windowsazure.com/en-us/documentation/articles/xplat-cli/).
   * Option 1: Login with your Organizational account.
 Azure Active Directory authentication is used in this case.
 No management certificate is needed. **Note**: Microsoft account is not supported in this approach right now.
 You can create an Organizational account from the Azure portal for free.
   * Option 2: Download and import a publish settings file which contains a management certificate.
 * Use the commands

 The first step can be different for different environment you are targeting.
 Following are detail instructions for each supported environment.

-### Windows Azure
+### Microsoft Azure

 If you use both mechanisms on the same subscription, Azure Active Directory authentication always wins.
 If you want to go back to management certificate authentication, please use ``azure logout``, which will remove the Azure Active Directory information and bring management certificate authentication back in.